susji/lilmon/README.md

-# tinmon
+# lilmon

-Tiny monitoring system
+This is a little monitoring system.

 # TODO